Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 The web application can be hosted on any web server, and can be built using client-side frameworks (such as Angular, React, jQuery) or server-side technologies (such as ASP.NET, Node.js, PHP).

-An add-in's [manifest](../overview/add-in-manifests.md?product=excel) is an XML configuration file that defines an Excel add-in's settings and capabilities such as:
+The [manifest](../overview/add-in-manifests.md?product=excel) is an XML configuration file that defines how the add-in integrates with Office clients by declaring settings and capabilities such as:

+* The URL of the add-in's web application.
 * The add-in's display name, description, ID, version, and default locale.
 * How the add-in integrates with Excel, including any custom UI that the add-in creates (ribbon buttons, context menus, and so on).
 * Permissions that the add-in requires, such as reading and writing to the document.
-* The URL of the add-in's web application.

 To enable end-users to install and use an Excel add-in, you must publish its manifest to either the Office Store or to an Add-ins catalog.